zahusnantes/IACLIB/README.md

 - CUDA Toolkit (Version 10.2): The project relies on CUDA for GPU acceleration.
 You'll need to install the CUDA Toolkit to compile and run the CUDA code.
 Visit the [NVIDIA CUDA Toolkit page](https://developer.nvidia.com/cuda-toolkit) for installation instructions.
 - C++ Compiler
 - GPU NVIDIA Jetson Xavier: The project is designed to run on NVIDIA Jetson Xavier or other compatible GPUs.
+- Infineon Aurix C397 Microcontroller: This project also supports execution on the Infineon Aurix C397 microcontroller.
+Ensure that you have the necessary tools and libraries installed for the Infineon Aurix platform.
+Refer to the Infineon Aurix documentation for detailed instructions on setting up the development environment.
+- ARM CPU: In addition to GPU and microcontroller support, the project is compatible with ARM CPUs.
+Make sure you have a compatible ARM CPU, and install the necessary libraries and dependencies for ARM architecture.
+Consult your system's documentation for ARM-specific setup instructions.

 ## Requirements